 FDA Center for Tobacco Products – U.S. Food and Drug Administration’s informational website on tobacco products.
 Resources include product requirements, marketing and labeling; guidance, regulations and compliance; news and events; youth and tobacco; public health, science and research; and more.

-American Academy of Pediatrics – The American Academy of Pediatrics Julius B. Richmond Center of Excellence is committed to protecting children from tobacco and secondhand smoke.
+American Academy of Pediatrics – The American Academy of Pediatrics Tobacco Control and Prevention initiative is committed to protecting children from tobacco and secondhand smoke.
 Their website contains a map of state-specific resources, as well as tools for families, communities, clinicians and educators.

 American Cancer Society – The American Cancer Society Tobacco and Cancer website has information on tobacco use, resources to help people quit and guides to help adults talk to youth about the dangers of smoking.